Python-Test-Engineer/PyTest-Cookbook/docs/workshop/build_from_scratch.md

 Utility functions are stored in `utils`.

+Some of these are used in PFS tests.

 ## config folder

 Folder that holds `*.ini` files or other config files.
 We create a `config` folder.